RezaGhasemzadeh/forest_fire_detection/README.md

 Moreover, KNN might not be the best choice when dealing with large datasets with a substantial number of features due to the computational expense of calculating distances between samples (typically using Euclidean distance).

-In the use_model.py I loaded the model and tested it with some new images
+In the use_model.py I loaded the model and tested it with some new images that are saved in test_images folder